googleapis/google-cloud-ruby/google-cloud-dialogflow/MIGRATING.md

 ### Resource Path Helpers

-The client library includes helper methods for the generating resource path strings passed to many calls.
+The client library includes helper methods for generating the resource path strings passed to many calls.
 These helpers have changed in two ways:

 * In older releases, they are _class_ methods on the client class.
 In the 1.0 release, they are _instance_ methods on the client.
 They are also available on a separate paths module that you can include elsewhere for convenience.
-* In older releases, arguments to a resource path helper are passed as positional arguments.
-In the 1.0 release, they are passed as named keyword arguments.
-Some helpers also cover several related paths, with different sets of arguments.
-The class reference documentation provides details.
+* In older releases, arguments to a resource path helper are passed as _positional_ arguments.
+In the 1.0 release, they are passed as named _keyword_ arguments.
+Some helpers also support different sets of arguments, each set corresponding to a different type of path.

-Here is example usage under older releases:
+Following is an example invoving using a resource path helper.

+Old:
 ```
 client = Google::Cloud::Dialogflow::Sessions.new